Worship (edn 2)

 (Luke 18: 10-14, NLT).
 Doubtless an example of hyperbole.
 The truth may seem obvious now but this must have been hard for the “religious practitioners” to hear.
 In the story - two apparently to pray, but one recognised no need to ask for mercy, nor anything else.
 That activity I name "religianity".
 It is just sad and can not obtain justification in God's eyes.
 Salvation, forgiveness, mercy - these are in the gift of God.
 Just ask.

-From his infancy, as was ordinary then, Jesus himself was involved in Jerusalem Temple events.
+From his infancy, as was commonplace then, Jesus himself was involved in Jerusalem Temple events.
 As a pre-teen he even delayed there at least once “in the things of his Father(!)” so he could speak with the top teachers (see Luke 2:21-52 or, previous post, “Nativity”).

 Note Jesus’ usual practice and his continuing attempts to have the people in the synagogues (worshippers?) to hear what God said.
 It did not always go well!
 One memorable visit in particular is reported by our three witnesses (not really hard to see why he was mobbed?): When he came to the village of Nazareth, his boyhood home, he went as usual to the synagogue on the Sabbath and stood up to read the Scriptures.
 The scroll of Isaiah the prophet was handed to him.
 He unrolled the scroll and found the place where this was written: